TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-payment-makeimmediatepayment.md

 ### **How to pay if you have Microsoft Customer Agreement**

-To pay invoices in the Azure portal, you must have the correct [MCA permissions](https://docs.microsoft.com/azure/cost-management-billing/manage/understand-mca-roles) or be the Billing Account admin.
-The Billing Account admin is the user who originally signed up for the MCA account.
+To pay invoices in the Azure portal, you must have the correct [MCA permissions](https://docs.microsoft.com/azure/cost-management-billing/manage/understand-mca-roles).
 For more information, see [Pay now in the Azure portal](https://docs.microsoft.com/azure/cost-management-billing/understand/pay-bill#pay-now-in-the-azure-portal).

 1. Search on **Cost Management + Billing**.
 2. In the left menu, select **Invoices** under **Billing**.